saleor/saleor-dashboard/.changeset/thin-avocados-grow.md

 "saleor-dashboard": patch
 ---

-Allow user without MANAGE_APPS to access to apps page
+Allow all user to access to APPS tab without checking any permissions.
+User will be able to see installed app list and enter to each apps.
+Each app will be responsible for checking user permissions.